Curd is an ugly word.

 And if you don’t like lemon, choose a different fruit!
 Any juicy citrus fruit can easily take the place of lemons in this recipe.
 I myself made some navel orange curd from one large orange, and I found it sweeter and milder than its lemon counterpart.
 I also recommend lime curd!
 Imagine key lime pie, but on a biscuit.
 Imagine it until you fall into a dreamy delirium and see visions of pie filling and fluffy biscuits floating on sailboats across the peaceful sea and into your open mouth.
 Then get up and go to your kitchen.
 Also, maybe take a multivitamin?
 I’m not sure hallucinations are a normal reaction to reading about fruit spread.

-I used the recipe from Joy of Baking, along with the extremely helpful instructional video posted there.
+I use the recipe from Joy of Baking that I’ve duplicated below with my notes, along with the extremely helpful instructional video posted on the Joy of Baking site.
 The recipe calls for fresh lemons, eggs, sugar and butter.
 That’s all!
 I have started leaving the zest out of the recipe (try as I might, even with a micro plane, I am terrible zester), and I don’t find that the curd suffers.
 Your mileage and your curd may vary, but will definitely be gloriously delicious.
 Yeah, you heard me.
 Delicious mileage.
 Gloriously so.

 Now, I know what you’re thinking.
 You’re trying to decide between “Delicious Mileage” and “The Curd Suffers” for your next album title.
 Well, don’t!
 They’re mine.
-As soon as I learn to be a musician.
-Aaaaaany minute now.
+As soon as I learn how to do music.

 One last thing.
 My fellow countrymen, do your nation a favor and start saying curd as much as you can, in any conversation you can wedge it into.
 I’m sure we’ll get used to the sound of it eventually.
 Surely there’s some trace of colonist DNA in all of us somewhere that hears it and recognizes it and doesn’t think about spoiled milk, or worse.
 Let’s work together to activate that part of our collective ancestry!